Cerebellum-Network/contribute/Bounties/Active/validator-node-video-guide.md

 # Publish a Validator Node Video Guide!

-## Project Slug & Git Branch
-validator-node-vide-guide-1

-## Status
-Looking for Help

 ## Objective
 We are looking for an Ops Guild contributor to create a high-quality screencast tutorial that demonstrates how to deploy a Validator Node on the Cere Network.
 This tutorial will serve as a Quickstart Guide for new and existing members of our community who are interested in becoming a validator.
 Text guide should be included too.

 ## Reward
-A $500 Tester bounty is up for grabs to the first to submit an acceptabled solution.
+A $250 Tester bounty is up for grabs to the first to submit an acceptabled solution.
 Other's will recieve additional bonuses and SWAG.

 This is a bounty designed for Cere Testers, but available to anyone.
 The most accurately described article brief and heading outline will be selected to complete the final article and receive the bounty.